Graduate Requirements

 Live Audition Requirements

-Beethoven Cello Sonata Op.
+- Beethoven Cello Sonata Op.
 69 in A major, first movement

-Strauss Allerseelen (E flat)
+- Strauss Allerseelen (E flat)

-Fauré Mandoline
+- Fauré Mandoline

-Sing and play*: Barber The Daisies
+- Sing and play*: Barber The Daisies (any key; sing in any octave you prefer)

-one solo work (memorized, 5-10 minutes in length)
+- One solo work (memorized, 5-10 minutes in length)

-sightreading and discussion of past work and future goals.
+- Sightreading and discussion of past work and future goals.

-Doctoral Level (in person or virtual):
+Doctoral Level

-Franck Violin Sonata in A major, second movement
+- Brahms Violin Sonata Op.
+108 in D minor, first movement OR Franck Violin Sonata in A major, second movement

-Debussy C’est l’extase or Il pleure dans mon coeur (original key)
+- Debussy C’est l’extase OR Il pleure dans mon coeur (original key)

-Barber St. Ita’s Vision (original key)
+- Barber St. Ita’s Vision (original key)

-one solo work (memorized, 5-10 minutes in length)
+- One solo work (memorized, 5-10 minutes in length)

-sightreading, read short text samples in foreign languages, and discuss past work, future goals and scholarly interests
+- Sightreading, read short text samples in foreign languages, and discuss past work, future goals and scholarly interests

 For any questions, please contact Professor Elvia Puccinelli, Coordinator of Collaborative Piano at elvia.puccinelli@unt.edu at least three weeks before any deadlines to discuss your individual circumstances.